MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/storage-and-sql-server-capacity-planning-and-configuration.md

 <a name="Section1d"> </a>
 ### Determine availability needs

-Availability is how much a SharePoint Server 2016 environment is perceived by users to be available.
+Availability is how much a SharePoint Server environment is perceived by users to be available.
 An available system is a system that is resilient — that is, incidents that affect service occur infrequently, and timely and effective action is taken when they do occur.

 Availability requirements can significantly increase your storage needs.
 For detailed information, see [Create a high availability architecture and strategy for SharePoint Server](plan-for-high-availability.md).
 Also, see the SQL Server 2012 white paper [AlwaysOn Architecture Guide: Building a High Availability and Disaster Recovery Solutions by Using AlwaysOn Availability Groups](/previous-versions/sql/sql-server-2012/jj191711(v=msdn.10)).

 <a name="Section2"> </a>
 ## Choose SQL Server version and edition

-We recommend that for SharePoint Servers 2016 and 2019 you consider running your environment on the Enterprise Edition of the following SQL Servers to take advantage of the other performance, availability, security, and management capabilities that these versions provide.
+We recommend that for SharePoint Server Subscription Edition, 2019, or 2016 you consider running your environment on the Enterprise Edition of the following SQL Servers to take advantage of the other performance, availability, security, and management capabilities that these versions provide.

+- SQL Server 2019 (SharePoint Subscription Edition, 2019, and 2016)

+- SQL Server 2017 RTM (SharePoint Servers 2016 and 2019)

+- SQL Server 2016 (SharePoint Servers 2016 and 2019)

 - SQL Server 2014 with Service Pack 1 (SP1) (SharePoint Server 2016 only)

-- SQL Server 2016 (SharePoint Servers 2016 and 2019)

-- SQL Server 2017 RTM (SharePoint Servers 2016 and 2019)

-For more information about the benefits of these versions, see [Features Supported by the Editions of SQL Server 2014](https://go.microsoft.com/fwlink/?LinkID=808793&amp;clcid=0x409), [Editions and supported features of SQL Server 2016](/sql/sql-server/editions-and-components-of-sql-server-2016), and [Editions and supported features of SQL Server 2017](/sql/sql-server/editions-and-components-of-sql-server-2017).
+For more information about the benefits of these versions, see [Features Supported by the Editions of SQL Server 2014](https://go.microsoft.com/fwlink/?LinkID=808793&amp;clcid=0x409), [Editions and supported features of SQL Server 2016](/sql/sql-server/editions-and-components-of-sql-server-2016), [Editions and supported features of SQL Server 2017](/sql/sql-server/editions-and-components-of-sql-server-2017), and [https://docs.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-version-15?view=sql-server-ver15](https://docs.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-version-15?view=sql-server-ver15).

 We recommend that for SharePoint Server 2013 you consider running your environment on the Enterprise Edition of SQL Server 2008 R2 with Service Pack 1 (SP1), SQL Server 2012, or SQL Server 2014 to take advantage of the other performance, availability, security, and management capabilities that these versions provide.
 For more information about the benefits of SQL Server 2008 R2 with SP1, SQL Server 2012, and SQL Server 2014 Enterprise Edition, see [Features Supported by the Editions of SQL Server 2014](https://go.microsoft.com/fwlink/?LinkID=808793&amp;clcid=0x409), [Features Supported by the Editions of SQL Server 2012](/previous-versions/sql/sql-server-2012/cc645993(v=sql.110)), and [Features Supported by the Editions of SQL Server 2008 R2](/previous-versions/sql/sql-server-2008-r2/cc645993(v=sql.105)).

 In particular, you should consider your need for the following features:

 - **Backup compression** Backup compression can speed up any SharePoint backup, and is available in every edition of SQL Server 2008 and later.
 By setting the compression option in your backup script, or by configuring the server that is running SQL Server to compress by default, you can significantly reduce the size of your database backups and shipped logs.
-For more information, see [Backup Compression (SQL Server)](/sql/relational-databases/backup-restore/backup-compression-sql-server) for SQL Server 2014 and [Backup Compression (SQL Server)](/sql/relational-databases/backup-restore/backup-compression-sql-server) for SQL Server 2016 and SQL Server 2017 RTM.
+For more information, see [Backup Compression (SQL Server)](/sql/relational-databases/backup-restore/backup-compression-sql-server).

     > [!NOTE]
     > SQL Server data compression is not supported for SharePoint Server, except for the Search service application databases.